La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Did you know that sea anemones can live 50 years or longer and that there are over 1000 varieties found at different depths worldwide?
 Sea anemones are my favorite tide pool creatures.

-We have mostly two types here in San Diego.
+We have mainly two types here in San Diego.
 The first is the solitary sea anemone, which I’ve always been particularly fond of.
-Their tentacles range from a pale green to a blueish-green color.
+Their tentacles range from pale green to blueish green.

-To survive in the air or when disturbed, they curl their tentacles inward to reveal a soft brown exterior dotted with broken shells.
+To survive in the air or when disturbed, they curl their tentacles inward, revealing a soft brown exterior dotted with broken shells.
 When submerged in water, their tentacles are typically open.

-The other type of sea anemones most commonly seen are smaller, less colorful (or brown, really), and live in groups.
+The other type of sea anemone most commonly seen is smaller, less colorful (or brown, really), and lives in groups.
 Sea anemones can also slowly change location, too.

 Crabs